 But it’s a cycle: Sunday afternoon hits, and you start thinking about all the fun things you didn't get to this weekend.
 Then Sunday evening rolls around, and that Monday-morning meeting looms just a little larger with every passing hour.
 Before you know it, the weekend is gone...forever.
 It's the “Sunday Scaries,” as some people like to call that sudden surge of dread (and by “some people,” yes, I mean me).

 In times like these, I like to turn, of course, to the kitchen.
-It helps to have a couple of simple, reliable dinners on hand—a Tupperware of warm and cozy stew, some crispy chicken thighs with white rice, or a plate of creamy risotto with shrimp, maybe.
+It helps to have a couple of simple, reliable dinners on hand—a warm and cozy stew, some crispy chicken thighs with white rice, or a plate of creamy risotto with shrimp, maybe.
 Protein and carbs, essentially, to ensure that you're fully fueled for the week ahead.

 Certain recipes can become ritual in and of themselves.
 This time of year, and especially on Sundays, I love making my chicken thighs with Magic Spice Blend.
-I bake off a whole sheet pan of them, have a couple for dinner, and find joy in knowing that I have food to pack for lunch throughout the workweek.
+I bake off a whole sheet pan of them, have a couple for dinner, and find joy in knowing that I have extras to eat for lunch throughout the workweek.
 And there's immense comfort not just in the eating, but in the cooking as well.